aflover/appkit/README.md

 # veak

-Veak is designed as an app components for vue and electron and is still in development
+Veak is designed as an app components library for vue and electron and is still in development

 ### Using npm
 ```
 npm install veak
 ```
 ### Live Demo

 [demo](https://aflover.github.io/veak/demo)